owncloud/owncloud-client-binary/README.md

 owncloud-client-binary
 ======================

-some precompiled desktop-client parts to simplify packaging. not intended for end-users
+This repository compiles pre-compiled executables for the packaging process stored here for convience.

+It is used by the installer scripts and is not intended for end-users.